Early Years Lead Practitioner Level 5

 The Observation with Questioning End-Point Assessment component for Early Years Lead Practitioner Level 5 must be carried out face-to-face.

-Gateway requirements for an Early Years Lead Practitioner Level 5 apprentices includes;
+Gateway requirements for Early Years Lead Practitioner Level 5 apprentices includes;

 Evidence of achieving relevant maths and English qualifications if required by funding regulations or the employer